mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/03_Working_with_Python_in_Workbench.rst

 * Run: This executes the currently selected text in your script, if nothing is selected it will run the entire script.
 The green play button serves as a shortcut for this option.
 * Run All: This will run the entire script regardless of whether any text is selected.
-* Abort: This imediatly aborts the currently running script.
+* Abort: This immediately aborts the currently running script.
 The red stop button serves as a shortcut for this option.
 * Find/Replace: this opens the find and replace toolbar which can be used to make quick mass changes to your script or find sections of code.
 * Comment/Uncomment: This tool comments out or removes commenting on highlighted lines by adding or removing ``#`` at the begining of the line.
 * Toggle Whitespace visible: Turning this on will make all spaces apear as faint dots and all tabs appear as arrows.